-475. APPLICATIONS OF ASSISTIVE TECHNOLOGY IN VOCATIONAL REHABILITATION (Credit, 3 Hours) This course reviews the applications of assistive technology as applied to the needs of individuals with disabilities.
+475. APPLICATIONS OF ASSISTIVE TECH-NOLOGY IN VOCATIONAL REHABILITA-TION (Credit, 3 Hours) This course reviews the applications of assistive technology as applied to the needs of individuals with disabilities.
 It covers various types of assistive technology (AT) including: computer access, augmentative communication, and electronic devices for activities of daily living, wheelchairs and seating, and vehicle modifications.
 Additionally, it includes the application of clinically-based strategies for determining an individual's need for and acceptance of assistive technology to improve functional outcomes.

 481. PRINCIPLES OF COUNSELING (Credit, 3 hours).
 This course provides students with a broad survey of the theoretical foundations for counseling people who have disabilities.
-It introduces them to the fundamentals of the major contemporary theories for understanding behavior. theories address include: Psychoanalytic Therapy, Adlerian, Existential, Person-Centered, Gestalt, Reality, Cognitive and Behavior Therapies are considered.
+It introduces them to the fundamentals of the major contemporary theories for understanding behavior.
+Key concepts under study include: Psychoanalytic Therapy, Adlerian, Existential, Person-Centered, Gestalt, Reality, Cognitive and Behavior Therapies are considered.